GetDist: a Python package for analysing Monte Carlo samples: Introduction

+\GetDist\ provides a comprehensive solution through carefully optimized KDE implementations, alongside tools for convergence diagnostics, statistical analysis, and publication-quality visualization (using {\sc matplotlib}~\cite{Hunter:2007}).
+The package implements state-of-the-art bandwidth selection methods, boundary-corrected kernels, and bias reduction techniques, while remaining computationally efficient even for large sample sets.
+For Monte Carlo samples, one approach could be to generate a sufficiently large number of samples such that sampling noise becomes negligible.
+This approach could be taken when the sampling cost is low enough, allowing use of a very narrow smoothing widths.
+However, using a good density estimate can dramatically reduce the number of samples that are required for a given target accuracy, potentially greatly reducing the computational cost needed to produce reliable results and nice figures.

-\GetDist\ can be used on independent single samples, but also has specific support for weighted samples and samples with substantial correlations as typically produced by MCMC algorithms.
-Weighted samples are the natural product of importance sampling, nested sampling~\cite{Skilling04,Handley15,Feroz:2007kg}, and various other sampling techniques.
-MCMC methods produce highly correlated samples, but once converged the chain of samples from standard Metropolis sampling and variants should be stationary.
-The MC sampling noise in general depends on both the correlations and the weights, so both need to be accounted for when estimating an appropriate kernel smoothing.
+An example of the package's capabilities is shown in Fig.\ref{fig:samples}, taken from the Planck satellite cosmological parameter analysis~\cite{PCP2018}.
+The figure demonstrates how the code handles both correlated samples and boundary priors in a high-dimensional parameter space, showing key 1D and 2D parameter constraints through marginalization.
+Since marginalization from samples simply corresponds to ignoring parameters, the marginalized densities are proportional to the local weighted sample density in the subspace of interest.
+The implementation achieves fast performance using FFT-based convolutions for kernel evaluation and efficient binning of samples to reduce computational scaling with sample size.
+For typical applications with $\clo(10^4)$ correlated samples, density estimates can be computed in a fraction of a second, making the method practical for both interactive use and large-scale analysis pipelines. \GetDist\ works with independent single samples but also provides specific support for weighted samples and samples with substantial correlations, as typically produced by MCMC algorithms.
+Weighted samples naturally arise from importance sampling, nested sampling~\cite{Skilling04,Handley15,Feroz:2007kg}, and various other sampling techniques.
+While MCMC methods produce highly-correlated samples and can have multiple samples at a single point, once converged, the chain of samples from standard Metropolis sampling and variants should be stationary.
+The Monte Carlo sampling noise generally depends on both the correlations and the weights, so both must be accounted for when estimating an appropriate kernel smoothing.

+\GetDist's key methodological contributions include: \begin{itemize} \item A robust bandwidth selection algorithm extending the fixed-point method of~\cite{botev2010} to account for both sample correlations and leading rectangular boundary effects \item An efficient implementation of higher-order bias correction suitable for use in combination with prior boundaries \item New estimators for effective sample sizes that approximately account for both correlations and weights in the context of KDE \item Practical heuristics for robust and fast implementation. \end{itemize} Our boundary correction combines linear boundary kernels with multiplicative bias correction, providing robust performance even when posteriors intersect sharp prior boundaries.
+For visualization and analysis, the package provides both a programmatic interface and interactive graphical tools\footnote{\url{https://getdist.readthedocs.io/en/latest/gui.html}} (the `GetDist Gui'), making it accessible for fast exploration as well as giving fine control and reproducibility via scripts.